Close

 Develop core technologies of hydrogen fuel cell with high power density (3-4 kW/kg).

-4. Develop core technologies in electric power control and heat/air management systems.
+4. Develop core technologies in electric power control and thermal/air management systems.

 Assumptions regarding estimates of CO2 reduction effect and economic effect